SOLA-SAMOA/database/README.txt

     change that is being made.
 This will allocate a ticket number.
 2)  Create and run your new changeset script against your local development database to apply the change.
-	- The changeset script must be named using the Changeset Naming Convention described below.
 	- Any new objects added to the database (e.g. tables, columns, views, functions, etc) must include suitable database comments to describe them.